- 1. Introduction

 THE ROLE OF CHEMICALS

-In general, as already underline, even at this stage of the production process, the use of CHEMICALS FOR GRITS, LEVELING AGENTS, and DISPERSANT positively acts on the density of the slurry and, therefore, on the water-content.
+In general, even at this stage of the production process, the use of CHEMICALS FOR GRITS, LEVELING AGENTS, and DISPERSANT positively acts on the density of the slurry and, therefore, on the water-content.

 What do they do?

-In simple words: while some compounds or rheological chemicals in formulation promote a non-associative behavior in respect of grits and other inorganic materials, the formula is also provided with other substances capable of increasing the wettability of the system (that is, the grit suspension) even in case of water shortage.
+In simple words: while some compounds or chemicals promote a non-associative behavior in respect of grits and other inorganic materials, the formula is provided with other substances capable of increasing the wettability of the system (the grit suspension) even in case of water shortage.
 This double action, which results in a lower interaction of the suspended particles, is important to make grits free to properly move.
-Glass particles, in fact, are electrically active and this characteristic exposes them to a form of attraction / interaction that reduces their mobility in suspension, compromising the process.
-Chemicals, among other properties, can screen or isolate particles by limiting interactions during suspension and promoting grit applications with low water content and therefore with reduced environmental impact.
+Glass particles, in fact, are electrically active and exposed to a form of attraction / interaction that reduces their mobility in suspension, compromising the process.
+Chemicals, among other properties, can screen or isolate particles by limiting interactions, promoting grit applications with low water content, therefore reducing environmental impact.

-As we know, grit applications can also be developed by means of dry technology that involved a previous application of glue (both digital or analogical) and, when necessary, a final low-weight application of glue on the already applied grit.
+Grit applications can also be developed by means of dry technology that involved a previous application of glue (both digital or analogical) and, when necessary, a final low-weight application of glue on the grit.

 A three-steps process: